 ● Staff are encouraged to check their temperatures daily before coming to work

 ● Families are encouraged to check students’ temperatures daily before sending students to school

-● Visitors to SCSD facilities will be required to sign in, complete a health attestation and follow the transmission level protocol as described above
+● Visitors to SCSD facilities will be required to sign in and follow the transmission level protocol as described above

 ● All individuals will maintain at least three feet of physical distance.

 ● No indoor use of school facilities by outside groups during county designation of high community transmission

 ● Outdoor use of facilities by outside groups will be permitted